Joelius300/dviz_hslu/REPORT.md

 a fan to show the growing uncertainty in the prediction.
 This fan isn't fully opaque and uses the line's color, to once again show they belong together.

-Two horizontal dashed lines visualize the upper and lower thresholds and enable the user to estimate the time of crossing.
+Two horizontal dotted lines visualize the upper and lower thresholds and enable the user to estimate the time of crossing.
 It doesn't need to be more precise at first glance because of the inherent inaccuracy of the prediction and the possibility to zoom in if desired.